-The symptoms of scoliosis include: poor posture, shoulder humping, muscle weakness, and pain.
+There are a number of ‘warning signs’ which can help indicate the signs of scoliosis in both young people and older adults.
+Some symptoms of scoliosis include poor posture, shoulder asymmetry, muscle weakness, and pain.
 In advanced cases, scoliosis can lead to heart and lung problems.

 If scoliosis is detected and treated early, patients can avoid these symptoms in many cases.
 Additionally, conservative treatment approaches such as custom scoliosis bracing and scoliosis specific exercise rehabilitation are available in many cases, as evidence-based treatment options for a wide variety of patients.
 If left untreated, scoliosis sometimes requires surgery.

 In all cases, early detection of scoliosis is important, and any changes or visual indications should always be assessed.
 If you’ve noticed a change, contact us to arrange an assessment.